What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 Of course, using a friend as an example may not work.
 But what if a friend of your friend, someone you didn’t know well, wanted help moving furniture?
 Would it make a difference then?
 Would you still feel compelled to say “yes”?

 Some people would make up an excuse so they didn’t have to do it.
 Others would say “yes” because they are a people pleaser.
-And others may actually enjoy doing that for someone.
+There are also those who may actually enjoy doing that for someone.

 Moving furniture is just a simple example and not really meant to be a lesson in honoring boundaries.
 There are far more serious and life-changing challenges that come along when honoring your boundaries is more important than ever.